boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 #### Customize

 You can customize the legend text through the `Custom Legend Settings` dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
+This dialog will show the legend text list as labels on the left and corresponding text area on the right to add the formatted text to display instead.

 ![Legend customization](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splineareachart-legendcustomize.png)